charlc89/charlc89.github.io/_posts/2026-02-03-post-three.md

 <img src="/assets/images/CAR.png" width="250" height="300">

-The following genes were knocked into the T cell receptor alpha (TRAC) and CD38 loci:
+The following genes were knocked into the T cell receptor alpha (TRAC) and CD38 loci of iPSC:
 <ul>
   <li>A high affinity non-cleavable CD16a: multi-gene targeting with ADCC-enabled monoclonal antibodies</li>
   <li>TGF-βR2-IL18R: resistent to TGF-β repression</li>